Floyd Mayweather delayed a 2015 record-breaker with Manny Pacquiao until the exact moment the fight would go stratospheric.

 Also, by breaking Pay Per View ground throughout his career, Mayweather has amassed a fortune.

-In continuing WBN’s series on Mayweather’s millions, the focus lands on how he broke away from Top Rank to generate over $1 billion for Showtime.
+Focusing on Mayweather’s millions, the issue is how he broke away from Top Rank to generate over $1 billion for Showtime.

 Back in 2010, the signs Mayweather wanted to get away were clear.
 Taking a hiatus and threatening to retire from the sport, Floyd still had two bouts left on his HBO contract.